 - Refine the edges of this layer mask.

-- When you’ve finished refining the new layer, duplicate this copied layer and layer mask (right click, ‘duplicate’).
-The hard work of refining the edges has already been done which makes things a bit faster.
+- When you finish refining the new layer, duplicate this copied layer and layer mask (right-click, ‘duplicate’).

 - Rename the new layer and layer mask.
-You can see this one is now called ‘Right Elise’.
+I titled mine ‘Right Elise.’
 Use the Transform Tool to move this new layer to the correct spot.

 - Save the layered Photoshop file.
 Tweak the individual layers, or merge and adjust the whole photo.